BDC Hamburger Icon

 FYIDid you know

-Incorporate customer loyalty programs into holiday marketing to keep existing customers engaged, gather consumer data, and build rapport with prospects and customers.
+Loyalty programs are essential in holiday marketing to keep existing customers engaged, gather consumer data and build rapport with prospects and leads.

 Ideas for seasonal marketing strategies

-We’ll highlight examples of seasonal opportunities that can connect you and your audience.
-Use this list to inspire ideas for occasions that are especially relevant to your business.
+Consider the following seasonal opportunities to connect with your target audience.
+Use this list to inspire ideas for occasions especially relevant to your business.

 Spring seasonal marketing strategies

-Many people view springtime as a fresh start – and so should marketers.
-Experts advise refining marketing strategies occasionally, and spring is an excellent time to relinquish old, ineffective tactics and introduce new and innovative marketing strategies.
-This time of year brings ample holidays and events for you to test seasonal marketing tactics.
+Many people view springtime as a fresh start — and so should marketers.
+Spring is an excellent time to relinquish old, ineffective tactics and introduce new and innovative offline and digital marketing strategies.
+This time of year brings ample holidays and events for testing seasonal marketing ideas.

 Spring holidays: